How to Submit Burgundy/Champagne Samples

 Please note that for shipments from France, samples should be submitted through an importer so proper customs paperwork is included.
 We do not have an import number or a liquor license.

 There is no set submission schedule.
 Samples may be submitted throughout the year and will be reviewed in the order received.
-Champagne and U.S. pinot noir reviews appear in the quarterly issues as continuous ongoing coverage.
+Champagne reviews appear in the quarterly issues as continuous ongoing coverage.
 Burgundy will be reviewed in the issue appropriate for the submissions (i.e. Côte de Nuits reds, Côte de Beaune reds, Côte d’Or whites or Chablis/Mâconnais/Côte Chalonnaise – or depending on the timing, may be added to an En Plus section that includes wines that are reviewed/tasted outside of the theme of the current issue.

 Please keep in mind it is very hot in Los Angeles, particularly from July through most of September and producers/importers should be mindful of the weather.
 Upon receipt, samples are kept in a temperature controlled wine cellar – however that may not mitigate any negative effects of arriving in a 115º delivery truck!
 As a rule, wines arriving from outside the U.S., will usually rest a minimum of one month after arrival.
-Pinot noir reviews usually appear within the release of two quarterly issues – with issue releases in mid-January, mid-April, mid-June and mid-October.
-With that in mind, feel free to ship California and Oregon pinot samples as soon as they are in bottle since they will rest in a temperature controlled cellar until reviewed.

 Allen understands how important it is to evaluate wines in the proper circumstances and we guarantee that each and every wine is given adequate time in the glass to display itself to best advantage.
 If necessary, this will include revisiting wines later in the day or even the following day.
 As mentioned above, we also allow ample resting time in a temperature controlled wine cellar after the wines are received to help mitigate any travel shock effects.
 In short, our goal is to arrive at the most accurate evaluation of each and every wine.
-Of course we understand that young wines, especially young pinot noirs, do not always reveal themselves or their full potentials right away.
+Of course we understand that young wines do not always reveal themselves or their full potentials right away.

 Participants should note that if they are not a subscriber, they can contact Chris Meadows at officeBurghound@Burghound.com to request reviews for their wines which we are happy to forward free of charge.
-As a reminder, release dates are approximately mid-January, mid-April, mid-June and mid-October.
+Issue release dates are approximately mid-January, mid-April, mid-June and mid-October.
 Again, to stress, a producer does NOT have to be a subscriber or even purchase a single issue to get his/her reviews.
 Shipments are received during normal business hours Monday-Friday.

 If you have any questions, please don’t hesitate to write.
 We very much appreciate your participation and we thank you in advance.